Disguise (horse): Background

-Disguise was bred by the very wealthy Wall Street stockbroker James R. Keene at his Castleton Stud Farm near Lexington, Kentucky.
-His sire was the Hall of Fame inductee Domino who also sired Hall of Fame inductee Commando.
-In turn, Commando sired the Leading U.S. Sire in 1921 Celt as well as the Champion Peter Pan and Colin, an undefeated (15-15) Champion and Hall of Fame inductee who ranks with the very best in U.S. racing history.
+Disguise was bred by wealthy Wall Street stockbroker James R. Keene at his Castleton Stud Farm near Lexington, Kentucky.
+His sire was the Hall of Fame inductee Domino, who also sired Hall of Fame inductee Commando.
+In turn, Commando sired the Leading U.S. Sire in 1921 Celt as well as the Champion Peter Pan and Colin, an undefeated (15-15) Champion and Hall of Fame inductee.

 Disguise's dam was Bonnie Gal, a daughter of 1875 Epsom Derby Galopin who won eight of nine starts and was a three-time Leading sire in Great Britain and Ireland.
 Galopin was the sire of the supersire St. Simon (1881) as well as Donovan (1886).
 The latter's eighteen wins include the Epsom Derby and St Leger Stakes.
 Among Bonnie Gal's other offspring was Belgravia (1903), a daughter of Ben Brush.
 Belgravia was the dam of the very successful sire, Black Toney.